elinlager/happy-watching/README.md

 ### `Nuxt 2`

 The application is build with Nuxt 2.
-I chose Nuxt because I think it makes developing in Vue much easier, with auto-imported components, routing, vuex store etc. Ideally I would use the latest version of Nuxt (3), but since I have more experience with Nuxt 2 I thought it would be faster and I could put more effort in designing the application, instead of learning Nuxt 3.
+I chose Nuxt because I think it makes developing in Vue much easier, with auto-imported components, routing, vuex store etc. Ideally I would use the latest version of Nuxt (3), but since I have more experience with Nuxt 2 I thought it would be faster and I could put more effort in designing the application.

 ### `Fetch`